ADVANTICS/documentation/power-modules/common/installation_cabling.md

 ![press fit](../common/images/press_fit.png "press fit")
 </div>
-<figcaption style="text-align: center">Figure 8: The press-fit power terminal drawing</figcaption>
+<figcaption style="text-align: center">The press-fit power terminal drawing</figcaption>

 ### Power wiring <!-- {docsify-ignore} -->
 It is recommended to lead the wires by the shortest way out from PCB and avoid crossing and touching the PCB of the source module or any other module.